-This program provides an opportunity for students to concurrently obtain a Dutch University of Applied Sciences degree and an American bachelor degree from Webster University.
+This program provides an opportunity for students to concurrently obtain a Dutch Applied Sciences degree and an American bachelor degree from Webster University.
 The program follows the Webster University undergraduate requirements for the psychology curriculum with special additional requirements added for Dutch Accreditation purposes.

 The Dutch accredited Applied Behavioral and Social Sciences (ABSS) degree program is only offered at the Leiden campus and leads to the Dutch HBO Bachelor in Applied Behavioral and Social Sciences.